-We have audited the combined financial statements of Facility Association Risk Sharing Pools (the "RSPs"), which comprise the combined statements of financial position as at October 31, 2023, October 31, 2022 and November 1, 2021, and the combined statements of operations, amounts due from members and cash flows for the years ended October 31, 2023 and October 31, 2022, and notes to the combined financial statements, including material accounting policy information (collectively referred to as the "financial statements").
+We have audited the combined financial statements of Facility Association Risk Sharing Pools (the "RSPs"), which comprise the combined statement of financial position as at October 31, 2024, and the combined statements of operations, amounts due from members and cash flows for the year then ended, and notes to the combined financial statements, including material accounting policy information (collectively referred to as the "financial statements").

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the RSPs as at October 31, 2023, October 31, 2022 and November 1, 2021, and its financial performance and its cash flows for the years ended October 31, 2023 and October 31, 2022 in accordance with International Financial Reporting Standards ("IFRS").
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the RSPs as at October 31, 2024, and its financial performance and its cash flows for the year then ended in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board ("IASB").